notaryproject/.github/SECURITY.md

 Feel free to include anything else that you deem relevant for better understanding of the vulnerability.

 ### When Not To Send a Report
-- If a vulnerability has been found in an application that uses Notation or the Notation binaries.
+- If a vulnerability has been found in an application that uses Notary Project tools, libraries, or specifications.
 Instead, contact the maintaners of the respective application.
-- For guidance on securing Notation, please see the [documentation](https://notaryproject.dev/docs/) or ask on the [Slack channel](https://cloud-native.slack.com/archives/CQUH8U287).
+- For guidance on securing Notary Project tools like Notation, please see the [documentation](https://notaryproject.dev/docs/) or ask on the [Slack channel](https://cloud-native.slack.com/archives/CQUH8U287).
 - You are looking for help applying security updates.

 ### Security Vulnerability Response